Kitch41/Blok-Tech/README.md

 * [prettier](https://www.npmjs.com/package/prettier)

-### Setup

-I wanted to show you what setup i used for my visual studio code aswell,

 ### License

 I used a MIT license since this one seemed most appropriate for the app i'm trying to make. and since its a school project i'm not concerned about people using my code for whatever purpose.